dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-1 Replace branches with lookup copy.md

                                             }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the improved version of `mapToBucket` on the right, a compiler will likely generate a single branch instruction that guards against out-of-bounds access to the `buckets` array.
 A typical hot path through this function will execute the untaken branch and one load instruction.
 The branch will be well-predicted by the CPU branch predictor since we expect most of the input values to fall into the range covered by the `buckets` array.
-The lookup will also be fast since the `buckets` array is small and likely to be in the L1-d cache.
+The lookup will also be fast since the `buckets` array is small and likely to be in the L1 D-cache.

 If we need to map a bigger range of values, say `[0-1M)`, allocating a very large array is not practical.
 In this case, we might use interval map data structures that accomplish that goal using much less memory but logarithmic lookup complexity.
 Readers can find existing implementations of interval map container in [Boost](https://www.boost.org/doc/libs/1_65_0/libs/icl/doc/html/boost/icl/interval_map.html)[^2] and [LLVM](https://llvm.org/doxygen/IntervalMap_8h_source.html)[^3].